iceCoding01/mfodwo/README.md

-i am the new project called mfodwo
+i am the new project called mfodwo1